pmoschos/pmoschos/README.md

-- 👋 Hi, I’m Panagiotis Moschos - @pmoschos
+- 👋 Hi, I’m Panagiotis Moschos.
 - 👀 I’m interested in Artificial Intelligence and Mobile Apps.
 - 🌱 I’m currently developing an Augmented Reality mobile app.
 - 💞️ I’m looking to collaborate... with you.